bixb922/umidiparser/README.md

 Events will be returned in ascending order in time.
 For format type 1 multitrack files, all tracks are merged.

-The event.delta_us property is calculated as the time in microseconds between last and this event, taking into account both the set tempo meta events and the "MIDI ticks per quarter note" (also known as "pulses per beat") parameter in the MIDI file header.
+The *event.delta_us* property is calculated as the time in microseconds between last and this event, taking into account both the set tempo meta events and the "MIDI ticks per quarter note" (also known as "pulses per beat") parameter in the MIDI file header.
 For type 1 files, all set tempo meta events may be in track 0 (as it is usually done), or they may occur in any track.

-For a multitrack file, event.delta_us is the time difference with the previous event, which may be in the same or a different track.
+For a multitrack file, *event.delta_us^ is the time difference with the previous event, which may be in the same or a different track.

 For a format type 2 MIDI file, a single track must be selected, see MidiFile.play method.

-To get each event at the proper time of the event, use the MidiFile.play method.
+To get each event at the proper time of the event, use the *MidiFile.play* method.
 This method compensates for the delays during processing.

 In all cases, only one end of track meta event is returned to the caller when the end of file is reached.